Universal chaotic dynamics from Krylov space: Krylov complexity at early times

 Thus the shock wave reaches the last site at $t=L$.
 When $t>L$, the shock wave gets reflected and travels backward.

-The authors of \cite{Balasubramanian:2022dnj} gave an approximate way to related the density of state to the Lanczos coefficients in the large $L$ limit.
-If we set $b_n=0$ for relatively small number of $n$, {\it e.g.}, $n=m s$ for $m=1,2,...,r$ with integers $r,s\sim\sqrt{L}$ and $L=rs$, the density of state is approximately unaffected.
+The authors of \cite{Balasubramanian:2022dnj} gave an approximate way to relate the density of state to the Lanczos coefficients in the large $L$ limit.
+Setting $b_n=0$ for a relatively small number of $n$, {\it e.g.}, $n=m s$ for $m=1,2,...,r$ with integers $r,s\sim\sqrt{L}$ and $L=rs$, the density of states is slightly affected, however we neglect this effect since only a small proportion of $b_n$ are sent to zero for large $L$.
 This approach makes the tridiagonal matrix $\mathbf L$ into a block diagonal matrix with $r$ blocks of size $s\times s$.
 Furthermore, in the large $L$ limit, the Lanczos coefficients change smoothly, {\it e.g.} \eqref{LanczosLimit}.
 We can further approximate the $a_n$'s and $b_n$'s in the $m$-th block by their mean values $\bar a_m,\bar b_m$.
 From the case of constant Lanczos coefficients \eqref{ConstantDensity}, the density of state in the $m$-th block is

 with normalization $L/s$.
 The total density of state is